lxp731/topazleaves/src/docker_push_registry.md

 ### Rename Docker Images

-The name change is mainly to prepare for the `docker tag`.
 The modified image names will be saved in the `new_images.tmp` file.
 And you can modify the `private_registry` to change the registry you want to push to.

 **Usage：update_images.sh images.tmp**